CharlotteAneriksson/kigerMustang/README.md

 although its ordered from a real person and company, also planned to fulfill their requirement.

 ## Deployment
+Deployment using git and github hosting, see link below.<br/>
    https://charlotteaneriksson.github.io/milestone-1-student/

 ## UX